The Remnant Church Preparing for the Kingdom

 Closer Than We Might Think

-Viewing from a different angle, this is now AD 2018, the 70-year mark since Israel declared independence in 1948, and I’m sensing that this is a highly significant juncture in God’s thinking.
-Consider: The facts on the ground have been accumulating and strengthening over the last seventy years.
-We have witnessed Israel’s miraculous rebirth and survival despite multiple major wars when the Arabs attacked them with overwhelming strength intending to exterminate the Jews and their nation.
-(By all standard military assessment, Israel should not have won those wars.)
-Look at their growth, development, and wildly disproportionate world influence—all in the face of continuous existential threat.
-God is obviously working His long range Kingdom purposes there.
+Look also at Israel’s growth, development, and wildly disproportionate world influence—all in the face of continuous existential threats.
+God is obviously working His long-range Kingdom purposes there.
 Foundational elements for the Jesus Kingdom are, right now, coming together as the Nation of Israel continues to grow.
 And, sooner or later, more attacks will force them to expand out and hold the strategic borders laid out in Ezekiel 47.
-All this lines up with what we have seen above.
-Identifiable evidence continues to mount that we are indeed seeing “…the Day approaching” (Heb 10:25).
+All this aligns with what we have seen above.

 Times Have Changed